Jameel Clinic at MIT and Wellcome launch AI Hospital Network

 As part of its efforts to bring to light the potential for change in healthcare through the adoption of AI tools, the Jameel Clinic, Community Jameel, and Wellcome will host a one-day seminar in Dubai, titled AI Cures MENASA: Clinical AI and data solutions for health, which will mark the Jameel Clinic AI Hospital Network’s first venture into the Middle East, North Africa, and South Asia regions.
 The event will take place on December 20, 2022 at the Jameel Arts Centre in Dubai.

 The Jameel Clinic seeks to change the landscape of healthcare by developing AI technologies for early diagnostics, drug discovery, and care personalisation and management.
 The Jameel Clinic emphasises translating discoveries into technologies that can improve people’s lives by supporting research and educational activities in the AI / healthcare space and collaborating with hospitals, industry partners, and foundations.
-The Jameel Clinic’s work has resulted in breakthrough discoveries including the new antibiotic Halicin and the breast cancer early detection tool Mirai.
+The Jameel Clinic’s work has resulted in breakthrough discoveries including the new antibiotic Halicin, the breast cancer early detection tool Mirai and the lung cancer early detection tool Sybil.